17 Different Ways in Which God Speaks to Us

 Different Ways in Which God Speaks to Us

-There are different ways in which God speaks to us, and we can learn a lot from how He does it.
+God speaks to us in different ways, and we can learn a lot from how He does it.

 In the Bible, he addressed both ordinary people and prophets.
 We can hear from God in a variety of ways.
 He is the architect of the universe.
 He is unconstrained in any way.